CarmeLabs/packages/az-cluster/docs/az-cluster.md

 ### List Available Subscription (Optional)
 You can update the current subscription usine either the ID or the name.

-### Print Available Commands
-Optionally you can print the configuration and common commands for your desired cluster.
-You can use this as a reference and copy and paste into the terminal.

 ```python
 #This will list all subscrptions.